ianballou/foreman_m2/README.md

 1) Create an M2 compute resource
 2) Relate M2 provisioning templates to the M2 computer resource
 3) Create M2 images in the M2 compute resource
-NOTE: For now, ensure that the entered image name matches the one in the drop-down menu.
+**NOTE: For now, ensure that the entered image name matches the one in the drop-down menu.**
-4) Create host using M2 provider  **Note: make sure to select "Network & Image Based" provisioning method
+4) Create host using M2 provider  **Note: make sure to select "Network & Image Based" provisioning method.**

 ## TODO